Junon72/Milestone3/README.md

 - On your dashboard, select **New** and **Create new app**
 - Create **App name**, then **Choose your region**, and finally click **Create app**

--Before deploying you project , you have to have created requirements.txt file and Procfile file in you project DOM.
-Also the Config variables have to be set*

 Now that you have created Heroku space for you application, in your IDE (I used VSCode for this project) prepare you project for the deployment.

 ### Connecting to Heroku and creating the app